 On its own, HTC Vive, with its room-scale VR capability, offers an immersive VR experience that transports you into virtual worlds.
 However, there’s an ever-present cable you must keep track of that keeps you tethered to the real world.
 The Vive Wireless Adapter solves that problem and allows you to forget about the physical world and experience VR without worrying about stepping on or tripping over a wire.

-The freedom that the Vive Wireless Adapter offers makes the headset feel like a whole new product.
+The freedom that the Vive Wireless Adapter offers makes the VR headset feel like a whole new product.
 It is wonderfully freeing to play a game like Sword Master VR, where you’re constantly spinning around to engage opponents that sneak up on your flank, or , where you’re always moving frantically.
 VR is all about immersion, and to me, the tether cable dangling at my feet has always been the biggest distraction from the virtual world.